Overview

 What usually drives the schedule on a industrial construction project in Round Rock?

-How do you handle closeout on industrial construction work?
+How do you handle closeout on industrial construction work in the Round Rock area?